 This fund’s benchmark agnostic, responsible approach of investing in quality businesses, at attractive prices, has proven to be a very successful one since its launch in 2022, with the fund providing strong returns with lower volatility than its peers.
 This fund should be a strong consideration for anyone looking for a global fund with an ethical focus.

-Joe is responsible for equity analysis and portfolio management within the equity team.
-Joe joined CCLA in 2011 after graduating from the University of York with a BSc (Hons) in economics.
-He then joined the CCLA investment team April 2014.
-Joe holds the Investment Management Certificate, the CFA and the CFA Certificate in ESG Investing.
+Joe is responsible for equity analysis and portfolio management at CCLA.
+He joined the company in 2011 after earning a BSc (Hons) in Economics from the University of York, initially working as an operations analyst on various projects.
+In April 2014, he transitioned to the Investment team, specializing in equities.
+Joe holds the Investment Management Certificate, is a Chartered Financial Analyst (CFA), and has earned the CFA Certificate in ESG Investing.

 Investment process